-a.
-To raise the alarm, call Security at 3210 from any internal phone extension.
+- a.
+To raise the tornado alarm, call Security at 3210 from any internal phone extension.
 Nyrstar Security can be direct dialed at 931-221-3210 from a mobile phone or contacted on Radio Security channel.
-Notify Security of the nature of the emergency and the exact location.

-The Security Officer will activate the evacuation alarm, or arrange a response by the appropriate emergency service.
-The EMERGENCY EVACUATION ALARM WILL BE A LONG WAIL SIREN TONE.
+In case of tornado, the security officer will activate the tornado siren.
+The TORNADO ALARM WILL BE A LONG WAIL SIREN TONE. - b.

-- b.
 Where possible, make the work area safe, turn off equipment, notify others in the work area and then proceed via the nearest exit to the EAA.
-In case of tornado or lightning emergency, SMO contractors are to seek shelter in the Roaster I/A Room at the base of the Roaster (EAA No. 2 on the Site Map in Appendix 3).
-Employees and contractors with indoor facilities are to seek shelter indoors during a lightning emergency and at their normal tornado shelter location during a tornado emergency.
-See TP-563-00021, Section IV. - Per National Oceanic and Atmospheric Administration (NOAA) lightning safety guidance, a lightning emergency will be activated when lightning is detected within 8 miles of the site.
+In case of tornado or lightning emergency, SMO contractors are to seek shelter in the rail/truck unloading building (EAA No. 2 on the Site Map in Appendix 3).
+Employees and contractors with indoor facilities are to seek shelter indoors during a lightning emergency and at their normal tornado shelter location during a tornado emergency. - 1.
+Per National Oceanic and Atmospheric Administration (NOAA) lightning safety guidance, a lightning emergency will be activated when lightning is detected within 8 miles of the site.
 The emergency will be lifted and work may resume after 30 minutes of no detected lightning strikes within a 6 mile radius of the site. - c.
 Once at the EAA, the Team Leaders, Job Owners, or Contractor Supervisors will check off SMO personnel. - d.
 Once checked off, Project personnel should await further instructions from the Team Leaders, Job Owners, or Contractor Supervisors such as when they can proceed back to their work area. - e.
-Do not restart work until notified by the Team Leaders, Job Owners, or Contractor Supervisors. - f.
+Do not restart work until The "ALL CLEAR" has been given by the Incident commander and the notification has been sent to all Team Leaders, Job Owners, or Contractor Supervisors who will then let all team members know that it is clear to return to work. - f.
 Emergency evacuation drills may be held at random intervals.